-Dr. David Hunter is a general internist and pediatrician.
+Dr. Douglas Slater is a general internist and pediatrician.
+He attended medical school at Michigan State University College of Human Medicine.
 He is in-network for Medicare insurance.
-Dr. Hunter attended medical school at Michigan State University College of Human Medicine.

-Dr. Ferdinand Korneli is a general internist in Grayling, MI.
+Dr. Ferdinand Korneli practices general internal medicine in Grayling, MI.
 He takes Medicare insurance.
-Dr. Korneli attended medical school at Des Moines University, College of Osteopathic Medicine.
+He studied medicine at Des Moines University, College of Osteopathic Medicine.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Conditions

 Medicare Patient Insurance Eligibility